 1. Skellig Michael, West Ireland

-Stunning cold water diving with sheer walls of corals and sponges in great visibility.
-218m cliffs above the water, pick your depth below the surface.
-UNESCO site, marine reserve with sea bird colony on the surface (and Star Wars filming location!!).
+Skellig Michael, or Sceilg Mhichíl, is a stunning cold water diving with sheer walls of corals and sponges in great visibility.
+Diving underneath 218m cliffs towering above the water, there are accessible sites down to 30m below the surface.
+The area is a UNESCO site and a marine reserve, with sea bird colonies on the surface.
+For any film lovers, it was also a Star Wars filming location!

 2. Maria la Gorda, Guanacabibes, Cuba

-Travelers up for an adventure should check out this dive resort on the westernmost point of Cuba.
-Variety in warm-water dive sites from healthy shallow reefs to deep open-water areas mean opportunities to experience a broad array of biodiversity.
+Travellers up for an adventure should check out this dive resort on the westernmost point of Cuba.
+There are a variety of warm-water dive sites, from healthy shallow reefs to deep open-water areas.
+This means opportunities to experience a broad array of biodiversity.
 There’s something here for divers of every experience level.